Catlin Gabel Faculty & Staff Guide to the US Library, 2021-2022

 Our US Library is an active, busy, heavily utilized library space that serves 300+ students and 200+ adults.
-It is not a traditional, quiet library.
-There is a quieter study area, and a group study area, where students are encouraged to work collaboratively and discuss ideas.
+There is a quiet study area, and a group study area, where students are encouraged to work collaboratively.

 How We Can Help You

-As your department’s curriculum changes, let me know.
-I’ll help build the collection to cover your needs.
-I actively solicit your suggestions for specific titles and general subject areas for acquisitions.
+As your department’s curriculum changes, let Sue know.
+She'll help build the collection to cover your needs.
+She actively solicits your suggestions for specific titles and general subject areas for acquisitions.

 Borrowers' privacy is important to us.
 We do not share information about what any student or adult asks, reads, or utilizes.
 Materials placed on reserve for a class, and equipment, are exceptions to this rule.